Rendering-at-ZJU/NPs-BRDF/README.md

 ## Usage
 ### Pre-trained Models
-- The original NP model is provided in `models/LOG4_Mean_Dim7/weight/`.
+- The weight of the original NP model (&sect; 3) is provided in `models/LOG4_Mean_Dim7/weight/`.
-- The latent vectors of MERL and EPFL BRDFs are provided in `latent_vectors/`.
+- The latent vectors of MERL and EPFL BRDFs compressed by our original NP model are provided in `latent_vectors/`.
-- The trait vectors are provided in `traits/`, and each file contains a 7-dimensinal vector.
+- The trait vectors (&sect; 7.2) for BRDF editing are provided in `traits/`, and each file contains a 7-dimensional vector.
+- We also have plans to release our hypernetwork-based model (&sect; 6.1) soon.

 ### Examples
 **Compression**